-Art History for Everyone is now hosted at The Wallace Collection, funded by The Band Trust, and at the National Gallery, with core funding from The Rothschild Foundation.
-There is significant demand for places and the majority of students come from ‘widening participation’ backgrounds.
+Art History for Everyone is now hosted at The Wallace Collection and at the National Gallery, with core funding from The Rothschild Foundation and James Allen’s Girls’ School.
+There is significant and increasing demand for places and the majority of students come from ‘widening participation’ backgrounds.

 Colleagues at other museums and galleries have been generous with space and time.
 Classes have also been hosted at The British Museum, Victoria & Albert Museum, Courtauld Institute and Birkbeck, University of London’s Art History Department.